AuroraTuring/git_workflow/practice/code_101/learning_code.md

-# fact or question about Ruby or JavaScript
+# Does Ruby translate to any other programming languages easily?